ymanasa2022/obsidian_notes/papers/martin_2021.md

 	- hit rate was binned instead of dockin scores
 	- binning can lead to artifacts that depend on the bin size
-		-   Binning is a way to group a number of more or less continuous values into a smaller number of "bins" Figure 1. additive model fit to the validation data using a logit link function, without binding and using ligand ranks instead of raw docking scores. used as a ranking took not for seeing the distribution of binding affinities
+		-   Binning is a way to group a number of more or less continuous values into a smaller number of "bins"
+- Figure 1. additive model fit to the validation data using a logit link function, without binding and using ligand ranks instead of raw docking scores. used as a ranking tool not for seeing the distribution of binding affinities
+- ***Hit rate: proportion of assays in which the screening compound was active***
+#### Binary fingerprints have a wide range of performance
+- Figure 2. shows average precision of molecular fingerprints available in RDKit dependent on fingerprint size. best performing fingerprint is morgan_feat fingerprint and larger the fingerprint size, the better the performance.
+Authors suggest using fingerprints greater than 8192 for ML efforts
+- including pharmacophoric featurization improved performance at smaller sizes
+#### Proper sampling requires at least 400,000 ligands
+- iterative docking relies on random sample as a training set
+- training set must completely sample the chemical diversity in the high-scoring class such that it resembles the test set
+- training set should have good estimate of cut off percentile
+- relationship between predictive performance and training set size might gauge the range of best performance
+#### AmpC and D4: Single-iteration performance
+- enrichment: fold reduction in time compared to random search
+- enrichment and time spent docking are a function of model performance
+#### Comparison to previous work
+- alternate to single iterations is active learning
+	- random forest, neural network or message-passing graph neural network to regress molecule structure against docking score
+	- Graff et al
+	-